openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorted_courseware.rst

 Example`.

-Complete these steps to create cohorted content in your course.
+Complete these steps to create cohort-specific content in your course.

 In Studio: